nicolas-kuechler/doe-suite/README.md

 ### Installation

-1. Create repository from this template
+1. Create a repository from this template
-2. Clone newly created repository
+2. Clone the newly created repository
     ```sh
     git clone https://github.com/<YOUR REPOSITORY>.git
     ```